Enterprise API integrations under Windows

 That is practically everything, the cluster is up and running, there is a server, Dashboard and a background scheduler.
 You are ready to begin the tutorial now.

-Start the tutorial to learn how to integrate systems.
+Start the tutorial to learn how to integrate APIs and build systems.
 After completing it, you will have a multi-protocol service representing a sample scenario often seen in banking systems with several applications cooperating to provide a single and consistent API to its callers.

 Visit the support page if you need assistance.